 You’re walking through the desert and you’ve been walking forever.
 You are walking away from something you’re trying to forget.
 You’re not sure what you should be walking toward, but you do know you have to walk.
 There is sand between your toes and there’s a pebble in your sandal that’s just large enough to be an annoyance, digging into your heel.
 You don’t stop to remove it because you are compelled, with a focus you’ve never felt before, to just keep walking.
 Nothing will stop you.
 Until you see the light.
 The light of a thornbush on fire, burning but not consumed.
 Where is all the smoke?

-Parsha Shemot is the beginning of the story of Exodus, and it includes Moses’s first encounter with God, through the burning bush.
+Parashat Shemot is the beginning of the story of Exodus, and it includes Moses’s first encounter with God, through a burning bush.
 When Moses moves toward the strange burning, God calls out to him.
 “Moses, Moses!”
 And Moses said, Hineini, “Here I am.”
 Hineini is a statement of focused presence.
 I am here.
 I am listening.
 I am ready.

 “Do not come near; take your sandals off your feet, for the place on which you are standing holy ground.
 I am the God of your father, the God of Abraham, the God of Isaac, and the God of Jacob.”

 You have removed your shoes, the pebble lost in the sand now.
 Your heart is pounding in your head and the voice is pounding with it.
 I am, I am, I am, it says.
 Hineini, you respond.
 I am, too.

 “I have surely seen the affliction of my people who are in Egypt,” says God.
 “I have heard their cry.
 I know their sufferings.”

 Their cry and their sufferings have enslaved you too.
 You tried to leave them behind, but somehow they came with you – their voices, their faces twisted in sorrow.
 You tried to escape it, but memory makes escape impossible.